DO WITH CHAT

 • Capture the WhatsApp number with the country code at the same step as the email.

-• Log opt-in source, timestamp and IP — Meta and your DPO will both want it.
+• Log opt-in source, timestamp and IP — WhatsApp's policy team and your DPO will both want it.

 Wire it to your store in 2026

-For Shopify and WooCommerce we typically use a small middleware on n8n: cart event → debounce 45 minutes → check if checkout completed → if not, fire the template via the Cloud API.
+For Shopify and WooCommerce we typically use a small middleware on n8n: cart event → debounce 45 minutes → check if checkout completed → if not, fire the message.
 We document this stack in our e-commerce automation service.

 Metrics we track from week one